CODE-at-TACC/summer-2015/parallel/01-introduction.md

 ![Clock rates](images/clock.png)

-This means sequential (single-core) programs won't be running any faster.
-This means next-gernation graphics in games won't be able to rely on faster chips in our gaming systems.
-The lastest, fastest Mac won't be able to work through the data coming from all our internet-connected devices.
+With current technology, sequential (single-core) programs won't be running any faster.
+Chips in our gaming systems won't be getting any faster to produce more realistic graphics.
+No matter how much we spend on the lastest and greatest PC, it won't be any faster than the previous generation.
 Even all the videos, animations, and ads on a single web-page will drag a CPU to a halt.
-However, your computer keeps getting faster and all programs keep getting flashier.
-This is because of Moore's law, which states:
+With all this said about the speed stagnation of the CPU, computers do keep getting better and programs and graphics keep getting flashier.
+That's because computers are increasing their throughput without relying on their clock rate.
+This is often measured through the number of operation a processor can perform every second, and it correlates with the number of transistors on the die.
+Moore's law

 > The number of transistors incorporated in a chip will approximately double every 24 months.
 > --Gordon Moore

-If we take a look at the nuber of transistors in CPUs over the years, you see that the trend is exponential!
+still holds true today, and the trend is still exponential.
+Plotting the number of transistors for each processor in the Stanford CPU DB on the logarithmic scale shows that the trend is linear, and would be exponential on a linear scale.

 ![Transistor counts](images/transistors.png)

-Even though processor speed has leveled off an even slowed down in some cases, we're able to do more though parallel execution.
+Since we can no longer rely on raw speed, we now push the bounds of computation through parallel methods.
 Insead of executing a single instruction at a time, we can execute multiple simultaneously.
 This increasing trend of cores is present in all aspects of computing: our phones, our desktops, and our graphics processing units (GPUs).
 However, parallel computation isn't restricted to happening on a single physical computer.

 # Super Computers